 How many recommendations should I get?
 Who should write these recommendations?

-Most programs require 2-3 letters of recommendation.
+Most programs require two to three letters of recommendation.
 One should come from your residency program director.
-If you have done a wilderness medicine related elective, the director of that rotation could provide valuable insight into your skills and commitment to the field of wilderness medicine.
+If you have done a wilderness-medicine-related elective, the director of that rotation could provide valuable insight into your skills and commitment to the field of wilderness medicine.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?